906-982 W 18th Ave and 907-969 W 19th Ave (Balfour Block) rezoning application (resubmission)

 I'm interested to learn more about the new park please.
 I think this is a fantastic addition to the project & something all the neighbours will use!
 Is the idea that this park will be maintained by the City?
 In order for it to be inviting for everyone I think it’s key that its looked after well.
 Is a playground going to be included as well?
 I can see this park becoming a great little hub for the families in the immediate area & a playground would aid in that a lot.
 Last question - will there be a covered area for rainy days?
 All in all, I think this is a great improvement on the previous concept & think adding in a corner park is the right way to go.

-Ag. asked over 2 years ago
+Ag. asked about 3 years ago

 The proposed park space at the corner of West 19th Avenue and Laurel Street (southeast corner of the site) is intended to be enjoyed by residents as well as the public.
 Wesgroup’s application materials note the intention for the park to be programmed as a family-oriented space for shared gatherings and play.
 The status of the park regarding ownership and maintenance is under review with the overall rezoning application.
 Based on the submission materials a covered area is not included; however, your comments will be considered in the review and summary feedback provided in the Council report if the project proceeds for Council consideration.
 If the application is ultimately approved by Council at a public hearing, a development permit submission would be required and details related to the park will be refined.